StephenTaam/STTNet/README.md

 ## Lightweight High-Performance C++ Network Framework

 STTNet is a lightweight, high-performance server framework written in **C++11**, featuring comprehensive **high-performance network communication capabilities**.
 It supports **TCP/UDP/HTTP/WebSocket and their encrypted variants (TLS+TCP, HTTPS, WSS)**.
-It also includes file operations, time operations, logging, common data processing, JSON handling, encryption/decryption, signal management, and process management.
+It also includes file operations, time operations, logging, common data processing, JSON handling, encryption/decryption, signal management, information security ，and process management.
 Built-in features include a logging system, an epoll-based high-concurrency event-driven model, multithreaded processing, thread safety, heartbeat monitoring, and exception/signal handling.

+Case: A stress test of an HTTP service program written in this framework on a small development board with 4 cores and 4GB of memory achieved a throughput of 65,000 requests per second and an average latency of 2-3ms.

 > Author: StephenTaam ([1356597983@qq.com](mailto:1356597983@qq.com))
 > Language: C++11